R10836/CSU-CS_DS-Assignments/README.md

 ﻿
 ## About Me

 I am a dedicated and passionate student currently pursuing my degree in Data Science and Big Data Technology at Central South University's School of Computer Science and Engineering.
-Throughout my academic career, I have been deeply engaged in exploring various aspects of computer science and data science, continuously seeking opportunities to expand my knowledge and skills.

 ## Purpose